hartleyfamily.uk - HARTLEY Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158 > FGC2502 > Y2967+ Branch

 YDNA testing of my Variant SNPs by the HARDWICK family gives us >> FGC2491/Y1843 > FGC2495 > FGC2502,Y2967 > FGC2492,Y2963 Branch, so our 1575 AD Common Ancestor is FGC2492,Y2963, most likely from NW England.
 I'm still working on finding the man who relates to that match, he may have lived either-side of the Pennines, but I suspect the HARDWICKs were then living at Ilkley, North Yorkshire.
 I can't be any more certain than that.
 I don't know where my HARTLEYs were living around that time, but it was more than likely North Yorkshire, North Lancashire or Cumberland.

-Surname PRATT ... said to be English: nickname for a clever trickster, from Old English prætt ‘trick’, ‘tricky’, ‘cunning’ [which is found in use as a byname in the 11th century].
+Surname PRATT ... meaning said to be English: nickname for a clever trickster, from Old English prætt ‘trick’, ‘tricky’, ‘cunning’ [which is found in use as a byname in the 11th century].
 I believe this surname is derived from an Anglo-Norman surname, de Prato or Preaux, with links to Rouen Castle in Normandy.
-This surname is also quite common in southeastern Ireland, where the surname Hartley is also common.
+This surname PRATT is also quite common in southeastern Ireland, where the surname HARTLEY is also common.

 In England, the surname Pratt was first found in Essex but the name originally comes from Normandy where it is derived from the place name Pratum, or Pré, near Lisieux where Duke Richard gave lands to Fontanelles Abbey in 1024.
 Again in Normandy, Richard and Robert de Prato were listed in 1198 but another branch of the family were found in Essex in 1199 where Roger de Prato was listed at that time.
 Hervery de Prato was King John's "faithful knight" in 1200 and Rouen Castle was given to his brother for his services.